dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Add more circles.md

 }
 ```

-In the above changes the layout function takes each of the four energy indicators (hydroelectric, nuclear, oilgascoal and renewable), applies the radius scale and assigns the radius to new properties `renewableRadius`, `oilGasCoalRadius`, `hydroelectricRadius` and `nuclearRadius`.
+In the above changes the layout function takes each of the four energy indicators (hydroelectric, nuclear, oilgascoal and renewable), applies the radius scale and assigns the result to new properties `renewableRadius`, `oilGasCoalRadius`, `hydroelectricRadius` and `nuclearRadius`.

 ## Add four circles in the update function